christophhart/hise_documentation/scripting/scripting-api/globalcable/Readme.md

 ```

 will automatically be used as OSC address as soon as you start using the global routing system as OSC server.

+### External C++ communication

+The global cable is the preferred way of communicating values back from your C++ node.
+Take a look [here](/scriptnode/list/routing/global_cable) for a description on how to use it.